AsteroidOS/ragnaroek/PIT.md

 It'd probably be helpful to analyze the PIT of a Galaxy S or similarly ancient device to clear this up.

 ### PartitionName (String, 32 Bytes)

 Name of the Partition.
 Was All Uppercase with optional number on end in our case
 Examples:

- - MODULE
+* MODULE
- - STEADY
+* STEADY
- - WD-RESERVED
+* WD-RESERVED

 ### FlashFileName (String, 32 Bytes)

 Name of the File.
 Sometimes there is a `-` Displayed.
 Maybe when no data is there or it is litarally a `-` Examples:

-- sboot.img
+* sboot.img
-- loader.img
+* loader.img

 ### FotaFileName (String, 32 Bytes)

-This name was always empty in our case, even when Fota Flag is set
+This name was always empty in our case, even when Fota Flag is set.